How to Setup VPS Ubuntu 22.04: Complete Secure Guide

 ufw enable

 Type “y” to confirm.
-Your VPS is now significantly more secure, with only essential traffic allowed and automatic brute-force protection active.
+Your VPS is now significantly more secure, with only essential traffic allowed.

 Install Nginx Web Server